Pompeii: Eruption of Vesuvius

 The eruption lasted for two days.
 The first phase was of pumice rain (lapilli) lasting about 18 hours, allowing most inhabitants to escape.
 Only approximately 1,150 bodies have so far been found on site, which seems to confirm this theory, and most escapees probably managed to salvage some of their most valuable belongings; many skeletons were found with jewellery, coins, and silverware.

 At some time in the night or early the next day, pyroclastic flows began near the volcano, consisting of high speed, dense, and scorching ash clouds, knocking down wholly or partly all structures in their path, incinerating or suffocating the remaining population and altering the landscape, including the coastline.
 By the evening of the second day, the eruption was over, leaving only haze in the atmosphere through which the sun shone weakly.

 A multidisciplinary volcanological and bio-anthropological study of the eruption products and victims, merged with numerical simulations and experiments, indicates that at Pompeii and surrounding towns heat was the main cause of death of people, previously believed to have died by ash suffocation.
 The results of the study, published in 2010, show that exposure to at least 250 C hot pyroclastic flows at a distance of 10 km from the vent was sufficient to cause instant death, even if people were sheltered within buildings.
 The people and buildings of Pompeii were covered in up to twelve different layers of tephra, in total, up to 6 m deep.
+Archaeology in 2023 showed that some buildings collapsed due to one or more earthquakes during the eruption, killing the occupants.